wm016/Onboarding-Task/README.md

 ## Submission Instructions

-1. Once your code is working, record and send a video or perform an in-person demo
+Once your code is working, record and send a video or perform an in-person demo, then:

-2. Stage your changes:
+1. Stage your changes:

 ```bash
 git add .
 ```

-3. Commit your changes:
+2. Commit your changes:

 ```bash
 git commit -m "Add morse code implementation"  # NOTE: please name the commit accordingly
 ```

-4. Push your changes:
+3. Push your changes:

 ```bash
 git push origin YourName
 ```

-5. Create a new pull request for your branch [here](https://github.com/GryphonRacingFSAE/Onboarding-Task/pulls)
+4. Create a pull request for your branch [here](https://github.com/GryphonRacingFSAE/Onboarding-Task/pulls)